kaizen-ai/kaizenflow/documentation/general/email.md

         - The emails are organized as they arrive
         - Folders are on the server side, so my client can simply sync
     - Cons
-        - Gmail interface for filtering emails is horrible
+        - The Gmail interface for filtering emails is horrible

 - The web interface is `https://mail.google.com/mail/u/0/#settings/filters`